 - Reduced damage.
 The more product is moved, the greater the potential for damage.
 Shipping product to and from an outside packager results in about 3% damage.
 If it’s a liquid product, the percentage will be higher, since damage to one bottle can destroy multiple cases.

-Are 3PLs Ready To Take On Final Product Packaging?
+Are 3PLs Ready To Take On Custom Product Packaging?

 - Experienced packaging engineers, needed to design the packaging process and specify and modify the equipment required to automate and streamline operations.